 When sending a mail with a MailAutherName containing danish special chars "æøå" the mail will be ignored.

 It's not a problem creating the user in the system using æøå only the auto creation that fails.

 Mysql version: 5.1.41-3ubuntu12.9

 #1 Updated by Peter Brauner almost 7 years ago

 This is an issue for me as well.
 Living Sweden we have the letters ÅÄÖ åäö in the alphabet.

 Now when using unknown_user=create the mails from the imap server is marked as read but is not delivered to Redmine.
 If I set the rake to use unknown_user=accept the mails will go through but then of course the user will be set to anonymous and won´t get an account and therefor not any follow ups on the issues.

-#9 Updated by Bruno Bigras about 6 years ago
+#9 Updated by Bruno Bigras over 6 years ago